mendrik/feather/feather-docs/content/getting-started/index.md

 }
 ```

-Then write your widgets, and include the output together with feather.js (from node_modules) in your html site.
+Then write your widgets and include the output together with feather.js (from node_modules) in your page.
-After the DOM and the scripts have has been loaded make the following call.
-It will boot strap the widgets and route listeners.
+After the DOM and the scripts have been loaded make the following call; it will bootstrap the widgets and route listeners.

 ```
 feather.start();